karmab/openshaft/README.md

 [![Build Status](https://travis-ci.org/karmab/openshaft.svg?branch=master)](https://travis-ci.org/karmab/openshaft)

-A set of roles to deploy openstack containers for each component.
-Same Containers to either run on single *docker* or  *openshift/kubernetes*
+Ansible role to deploy custom openstack containers for each component and run on single *docker* or  *openshift/kubernetes*

+- keystone
+- glance
+- cinder
+- cinder-volume
+- neutron
+- neutron-agents
+- nova
+- nova-compute
+- heat
+- swift
+- swift-storage

 ## INITIALIZATION

+The idea is to use a dedicated vm to build containers and to optionally push them to openshift.
+You can also use this same machine to run all those containers

 to tweak settings, create a *host_vars/localhost* file copying default configuration from *roles/openshat/default/main.yml*